UN Says Four Staff Wounded In South Lebanon Blast - UrduPoint

 UN Says Four Staff Wounded In South Lebanon Blast

-Beirut, (APP - UrduPoint / Pakistan Point News - 31st Mar, 2024) United Nations peacekeepers said three military observers and a translator were wounded Saturday in a blast in southern Lebanon.
+Beirut, (APP - UrduPoint / Pakistan Point News - 31st Mar, 2024) The United Nations peacekeepers said three military observers and a translator were wounded Saturday in a blast in southern Lebanon, where Israel and the Hezbollah movement trade frequent cross-border fire.

 Peacekeepers from the United Nations Interim Force in Lebanon (UNIFIL) patrol the so-called Blue Line, the border demarcated by the UN in 2000 when Israeli troops pulled out of southern Lebanon.